NikolaiGulatz/audio-slackbot/README.md

 ## Requirements

-1. python ^3.6
+1. `python ^3.6`

 ## Quickstart

 1. Install the package:
    * `$ pip install --user --upgrade audio-slackbot`
 2. Set up the Slack bot:
-   * Create a new Slack bot in your worksapce settings
+   * Create a new Slack bot in your workspace settings
    * Export the API token to your environment: `$ export SLACK_API_TOKEN="xoxb-2349..."`
    * Invite the bot to some Slack channels in your workspace
-3. Create a configuration file with the following format:
+3. Create a configuration file:

 ```yaml
 # sounds.yaml